Nutrition tips for pregnancy

 Remember to eat breakfast

 It’s important to start the day with a nutritious, wholesome meal.
 Eating breakfast provides another food opportunity to help you meet your nutrient needs to support you and baby.
 Fueling yourself from the start is a great way to feel nourished throughout the day.
 It also supports brain function and heart health.
 Try to find a combination of foods that work for you.
-Meals that combine carbohydrates, fats, and protein and include fiber will help get you long lasting energy to get you through until your next snack or meal.
+Meals that combine carbohydrates, fats, and protein and include fiber will help get you long-lasting energy to get you through until your next snack or meal.

 Keep up with the fatty fish

 Fish is a great source of healthy fats that are very important for your hormone supply and your baby’s brain and hormone development.
-However, fish are also carriers of high mercury content due to water pollution.
+However, some fish are also carriers of high mercury content due to water pollution.
 So being intentional about the types of fish you’re eating is very important.
-In general, you should avoid large ocean fish like swordfish, tuna, and orange roughy as they have the highest levels of mercury.
-Stick to smaller fish like catfish, salmon, shrimp etc. And check out Ovia’s Food safety look up tool!
+In general, you should avoid large ocean fish like swordfish, ahi tuna, and orange roughy as they have the highest levels of mercury.
+Stick to smaller fish like catfish, tilapia, etc. And check out Ovia’s Food safety look up tool!

 Curb caffeine